dotnet/arcade/Documentation/VSTS/SendingJobsToHelix.md

 For these builds, you will need to add a variable group to your build which contains only the *BotAccount-dotnet-github-anon-kaonashi-bot-helix-token* secret from EngKeyVault.
 This will allow you to send telemetry to Helix while minimizing the risk of leaking secrets.

+In the dev.azure.com/dnceng/public project, you can use the `Helix Anonymous` variable group to provide this secret to your build

 ## The Simple Case

 The simplest Helix use-case is zipping up a single folder containing your project's tests and a batch file which runs those tests.
 To accomplish this, reference Arcade's `helix-publish` template in `eng/common/templates/steps/helix-publish.yml` from your `.vsts-ci.yml` file.